Eni Aluko

-Born in Nigeria, Aluko made 102 appearances for the England national team from 2004 to 2016 and competed at the 2007 FIFA Women's World Cup in China, 2009 UEFA Women's Euro, 2011 FIFA Women's World Cup in Germany, 2013 UEFA Women's Euro, and 2015 FIFA Women's World Cup in Canada.
+Born in Lagos, Nigeria, Aluko moved to Birmingham, England, at 6 months old and made 102 appearances for the England national team from 2004 to 2016 and competed at the 2007 FIFA Women's World Cup in China, 2009 UEFA Women's Euro, 2011 FIFA Women's World Cup in Germany, 2013 UEFA Women's Euro, and 2015 FIFA Women's World Cup in Canada.
 At the 2012 Summer Olympics in London, she represented Great Britain.

 Aluko previously played for Birmingham City, Charlton Athletic, and Chelsea in England's FA Women's Premier League.
 She played for Saint Louis Athletica, Atlanta Beat, and Sky Blue FC in the American Women's Professional Soccer (WPS) from 2009 to 2011.
 After a short stint with Birmingham City in England's new top-division league, FA WSL, she signed with Chelsea, where she played from 2012 to 2018.

 Before retiring from professional football in January 2020, Aluko last played as a forward for Juventus.
 Since 2014 she has also provided television commentary on football, including FIFA men's and women's World Cups.
+In 2023, she joined Mercury/13 group as an investor and advisor.

 Early life

-Born in Lagos, Nigeria, to Gbenga and Sileola, Aluko moved with her family to Birmingham in the West Midlands region of England at the age of six months.
+Born in Lagos, Nigeria, to Gbenga and Sileola Aluko, Aluko moved with her family to Birmingham in the West Midlands region of England at the age of six months.
 She grew up playing football with her brother Sone Aluko and his friends.
 She also played other sports, including tennis.
 Growing up, Aluko supported Manchester United.

 Aluko started her career at Leafield Athletic Ladies and subsequently played for Birmingham City Ladies' youth team under manager Marcus Bignot with future England teammate, Karen Carney.
 She scored on her Birmingham team debut against Leeds United, aged 14.